International Student FAQs

 Four (4) months prior to the desired elective rotation, however, we suggest students submit their applications six (6) months in advance.
 Applications submitted after the four (4) month deadline will not be considered.

 Yes, the TOEFL is mandatory, however, will accept the IELTS or other Language Proficiency test such as OET, CAE or CPE only.
-Unfortunately, we cannot accept letters from the applicants’ home institution, to fulfill the language proficiency requirement.
+We do not accept letters from the applicants’ home institutions, stating the medium of instruction is in English.
+Also, if you have completed another clinical elective or research in the US, we will consider the completion documentation.
+At this time, we do not accept the Duolingo English Test for our clinical elective programs.

 The School of Medicine does not have a TOEFL code.
 Please upload a copy of your TOEFL scores through the AAMC VSLO application.